kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_iOS_Introduction.md

 weight: 291
 ---

-# iOS Player SDK v3 Introduction

 > Note: The Kaltura SDK v3 is in BETA.

 >*If you are a Kaltura customer, please contact your Kaltura Customer Success Manager to help facilitate the use of this component.*

+## Overview

 The **Kaltura Mobile Video SDK for iOS** is fully native and introduces significant performance improvements.
-The SDK is intended to be integrated into any iOS application and includes the following features:
+The SDK is intended to be integrated into any iOS application.

-* Online and Offline Playback
-* Live
-* Multi audio tracks
-* Multiple captions
-* Kaltura’s uDRM support (FairPlay, Widevine Classic)
-* VAST Support (IMA)
-* Kaltura analytics
-* Youbora
-* Chromecast and AirPlay support

 ## Intended Audience